 Tax brackets: These are most easily understood when you recognize them for what they are.
 Each tax bracket includes two amounts: a base amount and a ceiling amount.
-Any income that falls in between those two numbers means you are in that tax bracket.
+Any income that falls in between those two numbers is taxed at that bracket’s rate.

-Marginal tax rate: When you hear people say they’re in the 28% tax bracket, they are referring to their marginal tax rate.
+Marginal tax rate: When you hear people say they’re in the 28% tax bracket, they’re referring to their marginal tax rate.
 Your marginal tax is based on your “last dollar” of income.
-That means if you are single and earned $200,000, your marginal tax rate would be 33%.
+That means if you’re single and earned $100,000 in 2018, your marginal tax rate would be 24%.

 Effective tax rate: This is the actual tax rate you pay on all your income.
-For example, if you file your return as married filing jointly and have a combined income of $200,000, your effective rate won’t be more than 22%, even though you are in the 28% tax bracket.
+For example, if you file your return as married filing jointly and have a combined income of $100,000, your effective rate won’t be more than 15%, even though you’re in the 22% tax bracket.
 Why?
 Keep reading.

 The reason your marginal tax rate (tax bracket) is higher than your effective tax rate is because your income is taxed at different rates along the way.

-Let’s say you are a single taxpayer who earns $35,000 per year.
-The first $9,075 of your income is taxed at 10%, and the remaining $25,925 is taxed at 15%.
-Your effective tax rate is actually 13.7%.
+The total tax owed would be about $6,939.
+So while $50,000 falls into the 22% tax bracket, your effective tax rate is actually just 13.9%.
 The higher your income, the more tax brackets you pass through to arrive at your effective tax rate.

-Fortunately, you don’t have to determine your effective tax rate using a calculator or spreadsheet, since tax preparation software will do the calculations for you.
-Or you can look up your tax due in the IRS tax table, which shows the tax due for incomes from $3,000 to $99,000.
-The tax table provides a worksheet to determine your effective tax rate if your income is above $100,000.
+Fortunately, you don’t have to determine your effective tax rate using a calculator or spreadsheet, since tax software will do the calculations for you.
+You can also look up your tax due in the IRS tax tables that come with your Form 1040 instructions; the tables show the tax due for incomes between $3,000 and $99,000, with a worksheet to determine your effective tax rate if your income is over $100,000.